 Obesity has become a worldwide pandemic.
 It is a major risk factor for numerous diseases, particularly insulin resistance and type 2 diabetes.
 Overnutrition and/or aging disrupts metabolic homeostasis.
 Positive energy balance caused by excess energy intake or insufficient energy expenditure results in fat accumulation.
 Abnormal lipid accumulation could lead to the alteration of basal and insulin-regulated glucose metabolism.
 Our lab investigates the regulation of energy metabolism, glucose metabolism, and lipid metabolism to identify new therapeutic targets and strategies to treat diabetes.
 We are particularly interested in the biochemical events in these disorders that shift energy balance and induce inflammation in vivo.
 We recently found that the noncanonical IKK family member TANK-binding kinase 1 (TBK1) uniquely controls bidirectional crosstalk between energy sensing and inflammatory through the regulation of a complex signaling network that involves AMPK, Unc-51-like autophagy-activating kinase 1 (ULK1), NF-κB inducing kinase (NIK), and NF-κB in both over- and undernutrition in obesity and diabetes.
 Our ongoing studies employ high throughput transcriptomic and proteomic screening to identify novel pathogenic factors in obesity and utilizes a drug screening approach to precisely target the identified pathogenic factors for diabetes treatment.

-The Zhao / Sun lab integrates state-of-the-art multi-omics approaches with human and genetically engineered mouse systems to understand chronic metabolic diseases.
+The Sun and Zhao laboratories closely collaborate and integrate state-of-the-art multi-omics approaches with human and genetically engineered mouse systems to understand chronic metabolic diseases.
 We employ genetic, nutritional, surgical and other environmental manipulations in mouse models to mimic human metabolic disease and target identified pathogenic players to treat diseases.
 This translational approach has had a great impact on our understanding of disease pathophysiology, enabling us to identify new disease targets and conduct intervention studies to more effectively prevent or treat diseases.